Simple pipelining in Jenkins CI

 Use

-to execute a command line scriptIn order to run multiple lines script, you could use as below
+shto execute a command line scriptIn order to run multiple lines script, you could use as below

 sh '''